 At the beginning of the year, a 5-week summary is sent home, indicating how your child is settling into the school year.

 Towards the end of Term 2, a mid-year report will be issued.
 It will be a summary of your child’s progress and achievements for the first six months of the year.
 Your child’s progress is based on the NZ curriculum levels.
 There will be next steps for numeracy and literacy included in this report.
 These indicate how you can help your child at home.

 An end-of-year report will be issued in the last week of the year.
 It will be a summary of your child’s progress and achievements for the year.
 Your child’s progress is based on the NZ curriculum levels.

-These interviews are triadic, which means that your child takes an active role.
+These conversations are triadic, which means that your child takes an active role.
 Goals are set with your child to focus on during the first six months of the year.
 These are constructed by the child, teacher and parent.

-Our school has an open door policy and parents are encouraged to talk to their child’s teacher whenever they have a concern, or need something clarified.
+Our school has an open-door policy and parents are encouraged to talk to their child’s teacher whenever they have a concern or need something clarified.
 You can also contact the teacher via email.